sudomesh/meshnode-database/README.md

 # About

-This is an minimal database for assigning and tracking information about mesh nodes, such as contact information for node owners and assigned static IP addresses.
+This is a minimal database for assigning and tracking information about mesh nodes, such as contact information for node owners and assigned static IP addresses.

 # Usage